Zum Inhalt springen

 Reza Pahlavi accuses European media of ignoring Iranian victims under regime

-Reza Pahlavi stood at the podium in Berlin and accused European journalists of abandoning their duty to the Iranian people, saying they had failed to ask about the thousands killed by the regime in January or the recent executions of political prisoners.
-His frustration was not just with the questions asked, but with those left … Weiterlesen …
+Reza Pahlavi stood at the podium in Berlin and accused European journalists of abandoning their duty to the Iranian people, saying they had failed to ask about the thousands killed by the regime in January or the recent executions of …

 Reza Pahlavi urges Germany to stop yielding to Iranian regime blackmail